No. 1 Louisville bounces back to rout Eastern Kentucky 99-67

-EKU began 7 of 13 from the field to stay close before several cold spells created a 20-point hole before halftime that steadily grew in the second half.
-The Ohio Valley Conference school shot just 37% — including 33% in the second half in losing their fifth straight.
+EKU began 7 of 13 from the field before to initially stay close before several cold spells dug a 20-point hole before halftime that steadily grew in the second half.
+The Colonels shot just 37% in losing their fifth straight.

 Ty Taylor had 13 points, Tre King 12 and Jacquess Hobbs and Jomaru Brown nine each for EKU.